Author’s Last name, First initial. (Date published). Title. URL

 In parentheses, at the end of the sentence: (Last name of Author, Year, page number).

 Place the authors in the order they appear on the source.
-Only use the ampersand in the parenthetical citations.
+Only use the ampersand in the parenthetical citations (see Section 8.17 of the Publication manual).
 Use ‘and’ to separate the author names if they’re in the text of the sentence.

 In the text, narratively: Last name of Author 1 and Last name of Author 2 (Year)....(page number).